changeworld/azure-docs.ja-jp/articles/dns/dns-reverse-dns-record-operations-ps.md

    ms.date="09/05/2016"
    ms.author="smalone" />

-# PowerShell を使用してサービスの逆引き DNS レコードを管理する方法
+# <a name="how-to-manage-reverse-dns-records-for-your-services-using-powershell"></a>How to manage reverse DNS records for your services using PowerShell

 [AZURE.INCLUDE [dns-reverse-dns-record-operations-arm-selectors-include.md](../../includes/dns-reverse-dns-record-operations-arm-selectors-include.md)]
 <BR>